Fifth in our occasional series of Schwamb Shares

 - 1864 The Schwambs purchased the Mill with a working water wheel.
 Photographs from the 1860s and 1870s show the channel leading from the pond in front of the Mill to the center of the Mill, suggesting that the wheel was mounted within the building, in the center, at or below cellar level.
 Water exited the back of the building and into Mill Brook.

 - 1872 The Arlington Advocate reported that the Schwamb Mill was using steam power (in some way not specified) instead of water during a winter drought.
+This early steam power is later referenced in passing in the 1881 description of the Mill “Our Home Industries.”

-- 1878 Charles D. Elliot, a civil engineer, created a diagram of the Mill’s privilege, showing all ponds and an 18-foot diameter water wheel.
+- 1878 Charles D. Elliot, a civil engineer, created a diagram of the Mill’s privilege, showing all ponds and an 18-foot diameter water wheel

 - 1888 The Mill installed a separate water turbine on the west side of the basement, approximately 8 feet below ground level.
 Water came to the turbine from Schwamb’s Pond (in the area of Gold’s Gym between Massachusetts Avenue and Lowell Street) through a pipe-like conduit.